-Sarah is currently completing her PhD - Doctor of Philosophy (Music - Performance), on a full scholarship as a recipient of the Research Training Program (RTP) Stipend.
-Sarah has many years experience as a violin tutor, working in Brisbane, Sydney and Newcastle.
+Sarah is currently completing her PhD - Doctor of Philosophy (Music - Performance), on a full scholarship and a recipient of the Research Training Program (RTP) Stipend.
+Sarah has many years of experience as a strings director and specialist violin tutor, previously working in Brisbane, Sydney, and Newcastle.

 Sarah is married to Dean and they are raising two beautiful daughters.

 Why did you choose string teaching as a career?

 I've been fortunate to have had several great teachers and mentors who were tough as nails.
 Not only were they sticklers for setting the bar high, but incredibly passionate, nurturing, and encouraging.
 Knowing how those incredible teachers changed my life, and how important music is to the development of the brain, spurred me on to carry on their work.
 Our window of opportunity to teach is tiny, in the scheme of things, so to give and to pass on, is the most fulfilling purpose in my life.

 Music is for everyone.
 Once we trust and realise our own potential, patiently plan and use self-discipline to carry it out in small steps, music becomes a lifelong skill that brings endless joy to so many people.
 This process I find fascinating, and totally rewarding, which is why I became a Strings teacher.

 "I believe you have all the talent and creativity you need.
 What you can control is how hard you work.
 You can make sure you work harder than anyone else."
 Lang Lang, concert pianist.

 Students Inspire me when they take hold of their potential, work hard, and concentrate on the bigger picture in life.

 I am truly Inspired by Jesus, who had all the power in the world but chose to give, give, give.
 Teach.
 Sacrifice.

 What is the most rewarding thing about your role?